pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

 For security reasons, TiDB Cloud Dedicated Tier only supports TLS 1.2 and TLS 1.3, and does not support TLS 1.0 and TLS 1.1 versions.

-For each Dedicated Tier cluster, the server TLS certificate is hosted on [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/).
-ACM Private CA keys are stored securely in AWS-managed hardware security modules (HSMs) that meet [FIPS 140-2 Level 3](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/3139) security standards to protect your TLS private keys when Dedicated Tier requests AWS ACM to create it.
+For each Dedicated Tier cluster,  TiDB cluster CA is hosted on [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/).
+TiDB cluster Private keys are stored securely in AWS-managed hardware security modules (HSMs) that meet [FIPS 140-2 Level 3](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/3139) security standards to protect your private keys.

 ## Prerequisites